Vehrik/FarOut/Characters/5-PlayDeck.md

    5   -> Average

            These actions refer to those that average humans are capable of, especially if properly motivated.
-This includes raising collapsed rubble by a few inches to help a loved one escape, beginner level skateboard tricks, or putting together an impressive slideshow.
+This includes doing your taxes, beginner level skateboard tricks, or putting together an impressive slideshow.

    10   -> Above Average

-           These actions refer to those that humans can only typically consistently if they've practiced them.
-These actions aren't record setting, but many humans are not automatically capable of them without at least some effort.
+           These actions refer to those that humans can only typically do consistently if they've practiced them.
+These actions aren't record setting, but most humans are not automatically capable of them without at least some effort.
 This includes ramming down a wooden door, climbing a mountain, or participating in a varsity chess tournament.